Paradise Forks Rock Climbing

 Many thanks to Larry Coats for providing first ascent information!

-From Flagstaff, with a low-clearance car (short stretch of good dirt roads), drive west on 40 for 27 miles to exit 167 for Garland Prairie Road.
+From Flagstaff, drive west on 40 for 27 miles to exit 167 for Garland Prairie Road.
 Follow this south over some railroad tracks for 8 miles.
 Turn right onto FS Road 109.
 Follow this for 3.3 miles to a left-hand turn into the parking lot.

-From Flagstaff, with a Subaru or better (more direct but more dirt road), drive west on 40 for 17 miles to exit 178 for Parks road.
+From Flagstaff, drive west on 40 for 17 miles to exit 178 for Parks road.
 Head south over some railroad tracks (road turns into Garland Prairie), and follow this as it makes several 90 degree turns to skirt around a huge parcel of private land.
 After 13.3 miles, turn left onto FS Road 109.
 Follow this for 3.3 miles to a left-hand turn into the parking lot.

 Classic Climbing Routes at Paradise Forks